 The costs of supporting the various programs and supporting services have been summarized on a functional basis in the statement of activities and statements of functional expenses.
-Accordingly, conferences and meetings, information technology, insurance, office, other, printing and postage, professional services, telephone, travel and utilities expenses have been allocated among the program and supporting services benefited.
-Equipment rental and facilities are allocated on a square footage basis, while the salaries and wages, payroll taxes, and employee benefits expenses have been allocated based on the job responsibilities of the Foundation employees.
+Accordingly, conferences and meetings, information technology, insurance, office, other, printing and postage, professional services, and travel expenses have been allocated among the program and supporting services benefited.
+Facilities are allocated on a square footage basis, while the salaries and wages, payroll taxes, and employee benefits expenses have been allocated based on the job responsibilities of the Foundation employees.